codlark/cls/docs/Using.md

 # Using brikWork
 The birkWork command line app is currently the only way to use brikWork short of importing the engine from your own python application.
-In the future the engine will be usable from a vs code plugin, which will be the recommended way
+In the future the engine will be usable from a vs code plugin or small Qt app, depending on interest

 Currently the command line app is only tested on Windows, with Linux coming down the line